 Last month I published a post about the best Christmas markets in Norway.
-I had such a good response to the article (66 interactions on Facebook!) that I feel compelled to write more about the festive traditions in this part of the world.
+I had such a good response to the article that I felt compelled to write more about the festive traditions in this part of the world.

 Christmas in Norway now on Kindle